Rafael Acevedo (writer)

 Rafael Acevedo (1960-) is a Puerto Rican poet, novelist, playwright and professor of literature.
 He was editor of the journal Filo de juego (1983-1987), one of the most important publications of the poets of the '80s Generation (Spanish: Generación de Poetas de los Ochenta) movement.
 Like some other Puerto Rican writers of the late 20th and early 21st century, his work is highly imaginative and not strongly tied to the independence movement.

 Early life

 Rafael Acevedo was born in Santurce, San Juan, Puerto Rico.
+He studied drama at the University of Puerto Rico, where he was taught by Victoria Espinosa.

 Poetry

 Acevedo has published six books of poetry: